 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-And if you’ve upgraded your MacBook Pro or are thinking about doing so, why not sell your device to recoup some of your upgrade costs?
+Rapidly evolving technology quickly renders computers obsolete.
+Moore’s Law confirms what was shiny and state-of-the-art a few months ago has now been superseded by the latest processor or graphics chip.
+Regularly upgrading MacBook Pros is common and if you’ve upgraded your MacBook Pro or are thinking about doing so, why not sell your device to recoup some of your upgrade costs?

-Remember though, that price is only one consideration.
+However, remember that price is only one consideration.
 Convenience, safety, and the market are other important factors.

 1. Facebook Marketplace